jermp/sshash/README.md

 ### Example 4

-	./permute ../data/unitigs_stitched/with_abundances/ecoli_sakai.BA000007.3.k31_ust.abundances.fa.gz 31 -o ecoli_sakai.permuted.fa
+	./permute ../data/unitigs_stitched/with_weights/ecoli_sakai.BA000007.3.k31_ust.weights.fa.gz 31 -o ecoli_sakai.permuted.fa

-This command re-orders (and possibly reverse-complement) the strings in the collection as to *minimize* the number of runs in the abundances and, hence, optimize the encoding of the abundances.
+This command re-orders (and possibly reverse-complement) the strings in the collection as to *minimize* the number of runs in the weights and, hence, optimize the encoding of the weights.
 The result is saved to the file `ecoli_sakai.permuted.fa`.

-In this example for the E.Coli collection (Sakai strain) we reduce the number of runs in the abundances from 5820 to 3723.
+In this example for the E.Coli collection (Sakai strain) we reduce the number of runs in the weights from 5820 to 3723.

 Then use the `build` command as usual to build the permuted collection:

-	./build ecoli_sakai.permuted.fa 31 13 --abundances --verbose
+	./build ecoli_sakai.permuted.fa 31 13 --weighted --verbose

-The index built on the permuted collection optimizes the storage space for the abundances which results in a 15.1X better space than the empirical entropy of the abundances.
+The index built on the permuted collection optimizes the storage space for the weights which results in a 15.1X better space than the empirical entropy of the weights.

 For reference, the index built on the original collection:

-	./build ../data/unitigs_stitched/with_abundances/ecoli_sakai.BA000007.3.k31_ust.abundances.fa.gz 31 13 --abundances --verbose
+	./build ../data/unitigs_stitched/with_weights/ecoli_sakai.BA000007.3.k31_ust.weights.fa.gz 31 13 --weighted --verbose

 already achieves a 12.4X better space than the empirical entropy.